 I requested a freshman-only dorm and didn't get it.
 Am I going to be stuck as the only freshmen with all upperclass students?

 No!
-All our residence halls (except Mills Hall which is upper class only) have at least 25% of their population as first-year students (well except for the all freshman halls which are 100% freshmen).
+All our residence halls (except Mills Hall and Adams Tower West which are upper class only) have at least 25% of their population as first-year students (well except for the all freshman halls which are 100% freshmen).
 For example, last fall Jessie Doe Hall (out of 140 residents) had approximately 44 freshmen.
 So you won't be the "lonely only" freshman if you didn't get into a first-year-only hall.